ChiamakaUI/aso-agent/README.md

 # ASO Audit Agent

-A TypeScript chat app that takes an Apple App Store URL and returns a full App Store Optimization audit.
+A TypeScript chat app that takes an Apple App Store URL and returns a full App Store Optimization (ASO) audit.
 Built with the Mastra framework.

 ## Demo